andrewrlee/vendor-specific-media-type-validation/README.md

 ### Request Validation Example:

-When a request with media type of `application/vnd.optimisticpanda.acme.product-v1+json` is made:
+Our client, "Fizzbuzz Incorporated" has been assigned a media type of `application/vnd.optimisticpanda.fizzbuzz.product-v1+json` and usually sends payloads to our import endpoint in the following structure:

 ```json
 [